ai-cam/ai-cam.github.io/_projects/improving-language-equity-and-inclusion-through-ai.md

 Cambridge University hosts the UK’s largest community of researchers working on speech and language technology and have a remarkable breadth and depth of expertise in understanding the real-world impact of language challenges in education, health or work.
 This project brings these research communities together to develop new AI technologies to support people who find communicating using language a daily challenge in order to improve equity and inclusion."

+<iframe width="560" height="315" src="https://www.youtube.com/watch?v=NJ-ot7odAC4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 Project contributors:

 * Matt Davis, MRC Cognition and Brain Sciences Unit
 * Paula Buttery, Department of Computer Science and Technology
 * Guy Emerson, Department of Computer Science and Technology
 * Brechtje Post, Faculty of Modern and Medieval Languages and Linguistics
 * Jane Walsh, Faculty of Modern and Medieval Languages and Linguistics
 * Soumya Banerjee, Department of Computer Science and Technology
 * Ann Copestake, Department of Computer Science and Technology